andrijun0406/DellAzureStackHCI/Deployment/README.md

    * Use the following Script [07_Check-Environment](07_Check-Environment.ps1), please update the hostnames variables first accodingly.
    * Script should be run with PowerShell as admin in the management host.
    * Review the Test result and remediate any issues before proceeding.

+## Deploy Azure Stack HCI Cluster with PowerShell

+Starting with 22H2, host network configuration will be done using Network ATC right after cluster creation.
+This is quite different than in previous version where host network configuration is done as a prerequisite before creating the cluster.

+### Task 10 - Deploying and Configuring Cluster
+Up to this stage all the nodes has been prepared and joined domain, host networking already configured, we are ready to create cluster.

-### Task 10 - Non-Converged Host Network Configuration using Network ATC
+### Task 11 - Non-Converged Host Network Configuration using Network ATC
 * This script [Set-DellHostNetwork](Set-DellHostNetwork.ps1) will set IP address, VlanId and Switch-Embedded-Teaming for VM, Management and Storage Traffic.
 * This script also disabled Network Adapters which are not currently being used to prevent being added as Cluster Networks (except for Ethernet RNDIS adapter       which is used for iDRAC to OS redfish interface)
 * Script should be executed per Host